Spin identification of the mono-Z$^{\prime}$ resonance in muon-pair production at the ILC with simulated electron-positron collisions at $\sqrt{s}$ = 500 GeV: Event selection

-Figure \ref{figure:fig3} shows the dimuon invariant mass distribution for events that satisfy the pre-selection criteria specified in Table \ref{cuts}.
-In this figure, the cyan histogram represents the Z background from the process $e^{+}e^{-} \rightarrow \mu^{+}\mu^{-}$, while the yellow histogram reflects the backgrounds from diboson (WW and ZZ).
+In Figure \ref{figure:fig3}, the invariant mass spectrum for dimuon events is presented; these events meet the pre-selection criteria outlined in Table \ref{pre-cuts}.
+In this figure, the cyan histogram illustrates the Z background resulting from the interaction $e^{+}e^{-} \rightarrow \mu^{+}\mu^{-}$.
+On the other hand, the various diboson backgrounds are depicted in distinct colors: yellow represents WW, gray indicates $ZZ(4\mu)$, and green corresponds to $ZZ(2\mu2\nu)$.
 The red histogram indicates the $t\bar{t}$ background.
 These histograms are displayed in a stacked format, allowing for easy comparison.
 The signals for the LV scenario are shown for medium (50 GeV) and large (100 GeV) mass points of the Z$^{\prime}$ boson, with the dark matter mass fixed at $M_{\chi_{1}} = 1$ GeV.
 Different colored lines represent these signals, which are overlaid on the same graph.

-The distributions of \(\cos\theta_{CS}\) are presented in Figure \ref{costhetaBeforecuts} for events that meet the pre-selection criteria outlined in Table \ref{cuts}.
+The distributions of \(\cos\theta_{CS}\) are presented in Figure \ref{costhetaBeforecuts} for events that meet the pre-selection criteria outlined in Table \ref{pre-cuts}.
 The histograms depict the expected outcomes from the standard model, alongside signal samples from the light vector model for different mass values \(M_{A^{\prime}}\) ranging from 20 to 60 GeV.
 This analysis zeroes in on various dimuon mass windows, specifically: 18 $< M_{\mu^+\mu^-} <$ 45 GeV \ref{bin20}, 27 $< M_{\mu^+\mu^-} <$ 55 GeV \ref{bin30}, 36 $< M_{\mu^+\mu^-} <$ 65 GeV \ref{bin40}, 45 $< M_{\mu^+\mu^-} <$ 75 GeV \ref{bin50}, 54 $< M_{\mu^+\mu^-} <$ 85 GeV \ref{bin60}.